Criticism of the Quran: Astronomy

 Ijaz literature tends to follow a pattern of finding some possible agreement between a scientific result and a verse in the Quran.
 "So verily I swear by the stars that run and hide ..."
-(Q.81:15-16) or "And I swear by the stars' positions-and that is a mighty oath if you only knew".
-(Quran, 56:75-76) is declared to refer to black holes; "[I swear by] the Moon in her fullness; that ye shall journey on from stage to stage" (Q.84:18-19) refers to space travel, and thus evidence the Quran has miraculously predicted this phenomenon centuries before scientists.
+(Q.81:15-16) or "So, I swear by the setting places of the stars, and this, if only you knew, is indeed a great oath".(Quran, 56:75-76) is declared to refer to black holes; "[I swear by] the Moon in her fullness; that ye shall journey on from stage to stage" (Q.84:18-19) refers to space travel, and thus evidence the Quran has miraculously predicted this phenomenon centuries before scientists.

 While it is generally agreed the Quran contains many verses proclaiming the wonders of nature — "Travel throughout the earth and see how He brings life into being" (Q.29:20) "Behold in the creation of the heavens and the earth, and the alternation of night and day, there are indeed signs for men of understanding ..."
-(Q.3:190) — it is strongly doubted by Sardar and others that "everything, from relativity, quantum mechanics, Big Bang theory, black holes and pulsars, genetics, embryology, modern geology, thermodynamics, even the laser and hydrogen fuel cells, have been 'found' in the Quran".
+(Q.3:190) — it is strongly doubted by Ziauddin Sardar that "everything, from relativity, quantum mechanics, Big Bang theory, black holes and pulsars, genetics, embryology, modern geology, thermodynamics, even the laser and hydrogen fuel cells, have been 'found' in the Quran".

-Evolution and creation
+Creation and evolution

+Like the Bible, the Quran talks about God creating the universe in six days.
+In a similar vein to Jewish and Christian adherents to Genesis, many modern believers have argued for a non-literal interpretation (for example The Holy Quran: Arabic Text and English translation by Maulvi Sher Ali).